tobiw/op2001/README.md

 ** provides HTTP API (possibly debug only) and Bluetooth connectivity (TBD later) ** drives WS2812 RGB LEDs

+## Development
+All source code and project files are managed with PlatformIO [https://docs.platformio.org].
+Each subdirectory contains the project files (platformio.ini), source code and unit tests for each MCU.
+They have been named to indicate their main function rather than what chip is being used in case parts change during development:
+* audio_dsp_io: Main MCU doing all the DSP, I2S output; communicates with other MCUs for user input and display/LED output via I2C or UART
+* encoders_board: separate input board handling rotary encoders and buttons (up to 8 with an ATmega328p); acts as I2C slave to communicate with DSP
+* output_mcu: co-processor handling TFT output as well as WiFi and Bluetooth (if ESP32 is being used); communicates with DSP via UART

 # Resources
 * https://www.pjrc.com/store/teensy40.html
 * https://www.pjrc.com/store/teensy3_audio.html